nickleus27/hand_up/README.md

 0. After cloning repository: in your terminal navigate into hand_up file directory and follow these steps.

 1. run command, npm i, in terminal in project directory after downloading repository.
 This will install node_modules into project directory.
 After this you can run project.
-2. run commands:
-3. npm install @react-navigation/native --save
-4. npm install @react-navigation/stack --save
-5. npm install react-native-reanimated react-native-gesture-handler react-native-screens react-native-safe-area-context @react-native-community/masked-view --save
-6. npm install --save react-native-push-notification
-7. npm install --save @react-native-community/push-notification-ios
+A.  may need to use command if error: npm install --save --legacy-peer-deps

-9. cd ios && pod install && cd ..
+2. cd ios && pod install && cd ..

-10. To run while in directory use command:
+To run while in directory use command:
-11.  npx react-native run-ios (for ios)
+3.  npx react-native run-ios (for ios)
-12.  npx react-native run-android (for android)
+4.  npx react-native run-android (for android)